Total Hip Replacement in NYC & Stamford, CT

 The direct anterior approach has been used for hip replacements since the 1950s, but it didn’t gain popularity in the United States until the early 2000s.
 Direct anterior hip replacement surgery is less invasive, causes less muscle damage, and affords quicker recovery than other approaches to the hip.
 These popular perceptions about the approach have made it a more frequently utilized approach for total hip replacement.

 The approach is unique because it accesses the hip joint by utilizing a natural space or “plane” between muscles around the hip rather than going through muscle or cutting muscle.
 Therefore, less muscle damage occurs with this approach, and it is considered soft tissue-sparing surgery.
-This leads to less pain and less likelihood of hip dislocation after the surgery.
+This leads to less pain and a lower likelihood of hip dislocation after the surgery.

-During your hip replacement surgery, you’ll lay on your back.
+During your hip replacement surgery, you’ll lie on your back.
 We make an incision over the belly of the tensor fascia lata muscle, located in front of your hip.
 The length of this incision depends on the depth of the fatty tissue and muscle overlying your hip, typically ranging from four to six inches.
-The goal is have full access to the top of your thigh bone and the socket, allowing us to place the prosthetic components precisely and accurately.
+The goal is to have full access to the top of your thigh bone and the socket, allowing us to place the prosthetic components precisely and accurately.

 We retract the muscles in front of your hip to the sides of the incision, exposing and incising the anterior (front) of the hip capsule to access your hip joint.
 We repair the capsule at the end of the surgery to promote healing.